 So what happens now if a player sustains a brain injury that could be career-ending or life-threatening?
 What happens if they received this brain injury through no fault of their own?
 It can make things incredibly tough for them that’s for sure, but at least with the help of lawyers like the best personal injury lawyers in Atlanta, they can receive the compensation that they deserve.
 However, although getting compensation can help with some things, it doesn’t help the people who get a brain injury that ends their career – so what can they do?

 Before diving into the concussion protocol methods, it’s important to address the myth circulating around the NFL when it comes to concussions.
-A common belief for many years now has been after a player sustains a hit to the head, the brain will bounce around the skull for a few seconds, leaving bruises only on the outer surface – or gray matter – thanks to the protective gear athletes wear.
+Many who work within the field related to these injuries, such as Michael Ronemus, a New York brain injury expert and attorney, will have heard a common belief that has been making the rounds for many years now, which is that after a player sustains a hit to the head, the brain will bounce around the skull for a few seconds, leaving bruises only on the outer surface – or gray matter – thanks to the protective gear athletes wear.

 According to Ohio University, scientists and researchers have teamed up to prove this theory wrong.
 Yes, there is some movement within the skull, but the real damage, however, occurs deep within the brain – in the white matter.
 To put it in a different perspective, think of someone shaking Jell-O around in a bowl.
 When Jell-O is shaken repeatedly, for instance, it stretches apart.
 This is essentially what happens to the brain after taking a blow to the head – the wires that connect your brain to your body are left damaged.